 9. Vacant property

 This is an important one.
-If you have to move out of your home for a time while you have renovations or repairs done, or if you’re not living in a second home that you own, you may have to purchase extra coverage to make sure your home is protected.
-Your homeowner’s policy might have an exclusion for leaving your property unattended (not lived in), so be sure to check your policy before moving out to have those renos done.
+If you have to move out of your home for a time and leave it vacant, or if you’re not living in a second home that you own, you may have to purchase special coverage to make sure your home is protected.
+Your homeowner’s policy might have an exclusion for leaving your property vacant (not lived in), so be sure to check your policy before moving out.

 It’s not that your homeowner’s policy doesn’t cover these things.
 It’s just that you might not have enough coverage in your policy to cover the entire cost of your valuables.
-You may need to look into getting an additional endorsement or rider for your insurance policy to make sure you have enough coverage.
+You may need to look into getting an additional endorsement or rider for your insurance policy to make sure you have enough coverage for your jewelry.

 The only way to know exactly what your policy does and does not cover is to do a thorough policy review.
 You need to read through it and ask questions.
 Take the time to become best buddies with your policy – you need to figure out what risks you’re covered for and which ones you’re not.
 And you need to make sure that you add any coverages that you need to take care of the exclusions you find.
 Remember, peace of mind is priceless.

 If you want a hand in reviewing your home insurance policy to figure out what kind of coverage you have, we’d be more than happy to help you!
 We can also get you a free quote for your home insurance and auto insurance, and we’ll help you identify your risks and add any coverages that you feel you need.
 Just give us a call or fill out our quote form and we’ll be in touch!